-13. SUBSEQUENT EVENTS AND CONTINGENCY:
+13. PRIOR PERIOD ADJUSTMENT AND SUBSEQUENT EVENTS

-Subsequent to June 30, 2018 the County Water District received an invoice from the City of Billings (water supplier) for past, previously unbilled, water charges that were the result of errors made by the City of Billings in converting water to and from gallons from another unit of measurement.
+In the fall of 2018, the County Water District received an invoice from the City of Billings (water supplier) for past, previously unbilled, water charges that were the result of errors made by the City of Billings in converting water to and from gallons from another unit of measurement.
 Those errors by the City of Billings began in approximately December of 2014 and were not discovered and corrected for over two years.
 The total error asserted by the City of Billings and billed to the County Water District amounted to approximately \$2.5 million for that period of time.